-So far, the financial press seems to credit the cornucopia of macro changes to this potentially historic change in risk appetite, most notably the end of deflation in Japan.
+While 2023 was the best single year for Japanese household's equity returns (in JPY) in a generation, it comes against the backdrop of historic changes in the Japanese economy and labor market that are simultaneously supportive of an historic change in risk appetite, most notably the end of deflation in Japan.
 Beyond just removing the poison of deflation, Japanese households are also seeing by far the largest income gains in a generation, which is also likely buoying risk appetite (see Chart 19).
 The 5.85% wage increase won in 2024 will only further extend this good mood and could even spill over to the broader economy.
-Japanese consumption has still not returned to pre-Covid levels (see Chart 20).
-But as propensity to consume is a function of consumer confidence, which in turn is primarily determined by real wage growth and job security, this may indeed be the turning point that Japan's boosters have long been touting.
+Japanese consumption has still not returned to pre-Covid levels (see Chart 20), but investors' curiosity is clearly piqued (see Charts 21 and 22).